Directive (EU) 2021/555: Amending Directive No. 2008/51/EC

-Following the signing of the United Nations Protocol on the illicit manufacturing of and trafficking in firearms, their parts, components and ammunition, annexed to the Convention against transnational organised crime, the European Council and Parliament noted the need to amend the existing firearms directive in order to bring European legislation in line with the UN Protocol rules.
+Following the EU signing of the 2001 United Nations Protocol Against the Illicit Manufacturing of and Trafficking in Firearms the European Council and Parliament amended the existing firearms directive in order to comply with the Protocol.

-Further reasons for amendment included increase in the use of converted weapons within the Community, bringing distance (internet) purchases of firearms within the scope of authority of the Directive and better tracing of firearms.
+The amendment address domestic concerns including an increased use of converted weapons, bringing Internet purchases within the scope of the Directive, and better tracing of firearms.

-The directive required Member States to enact legislation that would require marking and registration of any firearm or essential part placed on the market and to establish national computerised data-filing system concerning registration.
+The directive required Member States to enact legislation that would require marking and registration of any firearm or essential part for sale, and to establish a national computerised registration database.

 The Directive also placed a set of specific duties on the European Commission: